Nuclear Power in Jordan

 - Jordan imports most of its energy and seeks greater energy security as well as lower electricity prices.

-- It is aiming to have a 1000 MWe nuclear power unit in operation by 2024 and a second one later.
+- It is aiming to have two 1000 MWe nuclear power units in operation by 2025 to provide nearly half the country’s electricity.

 - Jordan has significant uranium resources, some in phosphorite deposits.

 Jordan imports over 95% of its energy needs, at a cost of about one-fifth of its GDP.
-It generated 16.6 billion kWh, mostly from oil, and imported 0.7 billion kWh net of electricity in 2012 for its six million people.
+It generated 17.3 TWh, mostly from oil, and imported 0.3 TWh net in 2013 for its six million people, consumption being 14.5 TWh.
 In 2012, due to gas supply constraints from Egypt, its electricity supply supply was 84% from heavy fuel oil and diesel, instead of natural gas which previously provided the majority, and 5% was imported.
+In 2013, 74% of electricity was from oil.

 It has 2400 MWe of generating capacity and expected to need 3600 MWe by 2015, 5000 MWe by 2020 and 8000 MWe by 2030 when it expects doubled electricity consumption.
 About 6800 MWe of new plant is needed by 2030, with one third of this projected to be nuclear.
 Per capita electricity consumption is about 2000 kWh/yr.
 Jordan has regional grid connection of 500 MWe with Egypt, 300 MWe with Syria, and it is increasing links with Israel and Palestine.
 This will both increase energy security and provide justification for larger nuclear units.